 - Visits to community health centres for respiratory-related symptoms were similar compared to previous years.
-Respiratory visits were highest in the Central region. - Visits to community health centres for respiratory-related symptoms are increasing in the Central region, decreasing in the Southeast region, and stable in the North and West regions
+Respiratory visits were highest in the central region. - Visits to community health centres for respiratory-related symptoms are decreasing in the West region and stable in the remaining regions

-Figure 7: Percentage of weekly Community Health Centre\ visits for acute respiratory-related reasons, by region
+Figure 7: Percentage of weekly Community Health Centre visits for acute respiratory-related reasons, by region